puppetlabs/design-system/packages/uikit/README.md

   - `name.dash`: Dashcased name (e.g. `my-component`)

 In addition, the filename itself of `.handlebars` files will be compiled as a handlebars template.
 This is useful if you want to generate named files such as `MyComponent.jsx`.

-## Styleguide

-This repo also includes code for a Puppet Styleguide to convey design principles and provide sandbox environments for ui components.
-This project is not currently being actively developed, but it may be picked up again after our component library hardens.

-- `npm start`: Start the styleguide dev server.
-Will be served on `localhost:3456`
-- `npm run build`: Build a production bundle of uikit code
-- `npm run build:storybook`: Build a production bundle for the styleguide app
-- `npm run serve`: Serve the production styleguide bundles
-- `npm test`: Run all tests with jest
-- `npm run test:watch`: Run tests in watch mode
-- `npm run test:coverage`: Run tests with coverage reporting
-- `npm run format`: Run auto code formatting